 \section{Performance analysis}

+An important question is the practical applicability of the proposed method in practical settings.
 Here we analyze the performance of the confidence polytopes one the basis of numerical simulation and experimental data from IBM cloud superconducting processor.
-To provide the full picture, we consider both QST and QPT cases (the results for QST can be also found in the seminal paper~\cite{Wang2019}).
+To provide the full picture, we consider both QST and QPT cases.
+We note that the results for QST can be also found in the original paper on polytopes for QST~\cite{Wang2019}.